-A number of positions will be reserved for current paramedics with no experiential credits being awarded.
-If there are more qualified paramedics than there are reserved positions, applicants will be ranked according to the ASDN point system for competitive admission.
+A select number of seats will be reserved for current paramedics who meet the ASDN admission requirements above.
+If there are more qualified applicants than there are available reserved seats, applicants will be considered with the general ASDN admission pool.